priyamdeb07/FoodifyBot/README.md

 ##
     pip install fastapi[all]
 # Execution
-1. To run fastapi backend server<br>
+1. To run FastAPI backend server<br>
    a.
 Go to backend directory in your command prompt<br>
    b.
 Run this command:
    ##